kanidm/kanidm/book/src/developers/designs/2025-07-entra-id.md

 What we want is Windows to authenticate to Kanidm on our terms.
 This proposal achieves that in a way that still leaves a lot of control with Microsoft, and we still can't make our own Windows client authentication modules.

-### Regulatory pressure may not eventuate.

-There is a not-insignificant risk that the regulatory pressure may not eventuate, meaning that Windows will not be made able to authenticate to 3rd party EntraID services.
-This would leave us with an interface that we would either need to maintain for future hope of that pressure to exist, or an interface that is not as good as a clean room implementation could have been.

-### Lack of Corporate Interest

-While it's possible that we could create an Entra ID compatible server, this may not mean that consumers want to use it.
-This is a similar situation that Samba 4 ADDC has fallen into.
-Many companies would rather stick with the Microsoft ecosystem for their clients and servers, and would not want to mix and match Windows clients with opensource servers.
-This has led to little to no interest (or money) from clients.

-If this combines with no ongoing support or maintenance, we would be left supporting a large feature without the resources to back or secure it.

 ### Elevated risk of Security Issues